Mark Hoppus production discography

 This is the production discography by Mark Hoppus, an American musician and record producer.
 It includes a list of various guest appearances, songs produced, co-produced, written and remixed by year, artist, album and title.
 This does not include his work with his main projects, including Blink-182, +44, and Simple Creatures.

-Hoppus has collaborated with contemporary pop punk artists, including the All-American Rejects, All Time Low, Fall Out Boy, Motion City Soundtrack, New Found Glory, Simple Plan, and New Found Glory, as well as newer artists such as Neck Deep and State Champs.
+Hoppus has collaborated with contemporary pop punk artists, including The All-American Rejects, All Time Low, Fall Out Boy, Motion City Soundtrack, New Found Glory, MxPx and Simple Plan, as well as newer artists such as Neck Deep and State Champs.